fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2024.md

 > 4. Unplug and replug the controller if it was already plugged in, it might take a second if you have the bluetooth version

 ## Tuxedo OS
-I did try Tuxedo OS, but I'm going to leave out my experiences with it, as I now believe many of the problems I encountered may have been a result of an SSD with SMART failures.
+I did try Tuxedo OS, but I'm going to leave out my experiences with it, as I now believe many of the problems I encountered may have been a result of an SSD with SMART failures and/or signal integrity issues with the USB connection used to create the installation jump drive and install the OS.
 Frustrating, but not Tuxedo's fault.

 <!-- ### Benefits
 - Better Multimonitor Support